sandybuoy/keras-flask-template/README.md

 As the model training starts, several logs are generated to keep track of the performance of the model and a summary is saved in the end which will keep hold of different model trained.

-In the end, the saved model can be stored and then ustilized by the flask server for the prediction.
+In the end, the user has the option to choose a saved model that can be ustilized by the flask server for the prediction.

+## Note:
-## Note: The execution starts from main folder (With CatDog Example).
+###  The execution starts from main folder (With CatDog Example).
+###  Model can be selected for deployment by running utils>choose_model.py
+###  Finally, the Flask server can be started by running deploy_model>API.py